Electric Penrose process in the spacetime of a quantum-corrected Reissner-Nordstr\"om black hole: Particle motion for a special electric Penrose process

 In this special electric Penrose process, the location of the turning point $r_t$ largely determines the fate of particle 3.
 In most cases, the influence of quantum parameter $\zeta$ on the particle trajectories is weak.
 However, under specific conditions, the $\zeta$ can also induce a qualitative change in the particle's behavior.
-We observe that for the quantum-corrected BH in Figs.~\ref{fig_9} and \ref{fig_10}, increasing the $\zeta$ shifts the radial coordinate $r_m$ corresponding to the potential peaks of particles 1 and 3 outward.
+We observe that for the quantum-corrected BH in figures~\ref{fig_9} and \ref{fig_10}, increasing the $\zeta$ shifts the radial coordinate $r_m$ corresponding to the potential peaks of particles 1 and 3 outward.
 This implies that the radial coordinate $r_m^{(3)}$ of the extremum in the effective potential of particle 3 in the RN case is smaller than its counterpart $R_m^{(3)}$ in the quantum-corrected BH case.
 When the turning point $r_t$ of particle 1 lies within the interval $r_m^{(3)} < r_t < R_m^{(3)}$, the motion of particle 3 may differ between the RN BH and its quantum-corrected counterpart.

-As an example using the initial parameters from Table~\ref{tab:1}, Fig.~\ref{fig_half} shows the effective potentials at $r_t = 1.93$ for $\zeta = 0$ and $\zeta = 2$.
+As an example using the initial parameters from table~\ref{tab:1} and $Q = 0.5$, figure~\ref{fig_half} shows the effective potentials at $r_t = 1.93$ for $\zeta = 0$ and $\zeta = 2$.
 Here, for $\zeta = 0$, the turning point $r_t$ lies between the peak coordinate $r_m^{(3)}$ of the RN case and the peak coordinate $R_m^{(3)}$ corresponding to $\zeta = 2$ (i.e., $r_m^{(3)} < r_t < R_m^{(3)}$).
-The trajectories of particles 2 and 3 resulting from the splitting of particle 1 at this turning point are displayed in Fig.~\ref{fig_half_guiji}.
+The trajectories of particles 2 and 3 resulting from the splitting of particle 1 at this turning point are displayed in figure~\ref{fig_half_guiji}.
 The results are consistent with the discussion above, showing that under specific conditions, the trajectory of particle 3 near a quantum-corrected BH can differ from that near a classical RN one: while it may escape the RN BH, it can become trapped in the quantum-corrected case.
-This behavioral difference provides an observable kinematic signature that could help distinguish the quantum‑corrected BH from the classical RN BH.
+To further investigate whether the qualitative influence of the quantum parameter persists over a broader parameter range, under the same mass and charge parameter values, we present the post‑extraction particle trajectories for the case $L_2 \neq 0$ (taking $L_2 = 1$ and $\sigma = 1$ as an example).
+The results confirm that the qualitative effect on particle 3 remains valid.
+The changes in particle escape behavior induced by the introduction of quantum corrections may affect the upper limit, spectral energy distribution, or luminosity of high-energy radiation near the BH.
+In the future, combining light-curve analysis with spectral fitting could help distinguish between the classical RN BH and its quantum-corrected counterpart.